 1. Check your white against a pure white to judge its tones

-Joa Studholme, Colour Curator at Farrow & Ball shares her expertise on the nuances of sourcing the right shade, ‘Choose your white depending on whether you want a subtle, muted feel or a fresh, graphic scheme.
+‘Choose your white depending on whether you want a subtle, muted feel or a fresh, graphic scheme.
 The best way to "read" a white is by putting a pure white like magical All White behind it so you see the underlying color.
 It is impossible to judge the color bias without this contrast.

 'White can indeed be dramatic if it is used in a very single-minded way on both walls and woodwork or if it is contrasted with a really dark tone like Railings.
-White full gloss on walls or ceilings creates a really strong statement which is right on trend.
+White full gloss on walls or ceilings creates a really strong statement that is right on trend.

-'The cooler whites like Wevet, Blackened and Strong White pack more of a punch than the warmer tones which are designed to soften spaces.
+'The cooler whites like Wevet, Blackened, and Strong White pack more of a punch than the warmer tones which are designed to soften spaces.
 Red- and yellow-based whites like Dimity and White Tie are always deemed to be gentler and pretty, so are often popular in bedrooms, while simple Pointing and Wimborne White never fail in kitchens, which most people want to be the lightest space in their house.’

 2. Test your white paint against all light levels

-‘The wrong white can look stark, drab or can have undertones that simply don't work with your chosen wall color,’ says Helen Shaw, UK Director at Benjamin Moore.
+‘The wrong white can look stark, drab or can have undertones that simply don't work with your chosen wall color,’ says Helen Shaw, UK director at Benjamin Moore.
 ‘It’s also important to understand how the appearance of colors tends to shift throughout the day with the changing tones in natural daylight, as well as with different artificial light sources.

-'White paint colors are especially prone to taking on different tonalities from morning to evening.
-Be sure to test your color out before taking the plunge.
-Our US pint-size tester pots are deliberately large – it means you can paint a large area out on several walls (or on some lining paper) and check the color at different times of day, in different weather conditions and with your particular artificial lighting, too.’
+White paint colors are especially prone to taking on different tonalities from morning to evening.
+Be sure to test your color before taking the plunge.
+Our US pint-size tester pots are deliberately large – it means you can paint a large area out on several walls (or on some lining paper) and check the color at different times of day, in different weather conditions and with your particular artificial lighting, too.

 3. Don't assume one white paint suits all your rooms

-Marianne Shillingford, Creative Director at Dulux gives us her expert knowledge, ‘White is one of the most popular colors in the world and so it’s no wonder there are so many to choose from.
+Marianne Shillingford, creative director at Dulux shares her expert advice; ‘white is one of the most popular colors in the world and so it’s no wonder there are so many to choose from.
 The simplest white of all is just called White and you can buy it at all DIY stores.
 If you want your simple white crisp and zingy, opt for Pure Brilliant White or Absolute White.